JaqiKal/ScrollStack/README.md

 ### Fonts

-Roboto was chosen from [Google Fonts](https://fonts.google.com/specimen/Roboto?preview.text=The%20ScrollStack%20&query=roboto) as the font for this website.
-It is simple, easy to read and appropriate for a professional site.
+Roboto sourced from [Google Fonts](https://fonts.google.com/specimen/Roboto?preview.text=The%20ScrollStack%20&query=roboto) is chosen for its readability and professional appearance, suitable for a diverse audience.

 ![font](/documentation/readme-img/roboto-400.webp)